-The Boho Dishcloth is beginner friendly and works up quick!
+The Boho Dishcloth free crochet pattern is beginner friendly and works up quick!
 It features a simple combination of single crochet, double crochet, and puff stitches to create a a fun and trendy pattern.
 This dishcloth would look especially great in a “boho-chic” style kitchen!

 In this post you will find the pattern, recommended yarn, and materials.
 If you’ve never worked a puff stitch before, don’t worry!
 I will take you through the steps to create the puff stitch in this pattern.

-I hope you enjoy making the Boho Dishcloth and whatever you choose to do with it brings you joy.
+I hope you enjoy making The Boho Dishcloth free crochet pattern and whatever you choose to do with it brings you joy.
 I love using dishcloths in my own home, but gifting them to my friends and family is so much fun as well.
-With Mother’s Day coming up, you could make a bunch and give them to the women in your family or mom friends!
 This gift is inexpensive, eco-friendly, and extremely thoughtful.
 What’s better than a gift made with your own two hands?